The Office Of Admissions Works With And Processes First-Year Applicants Who Have Qualified To Be Considered

 Process for Consideration for the Early Assurance Pathway

-- An incoming first-year applicant submits a regular first-year application for admission to Shenandoah.
+- An incoming first-year applicant submits the first-year application for admission to Shenandoah.

-- The Office of Admissions reviews the applicant’s eligibility based on GPA, and course grades for each program described below.
+- The Office of Admissions reviews the applicant’s eligibility for the EA Pathway based on GPA, and course grades for each program described below.

-- Eligible applicants will be given information and deadlines regarding submission of additional required supplemental materials including:
+- Student academically eligible for the EA Pathway consideration will be emailed information and deadlines regarding submission of additional required supplemental materials including:

 - Required observation hours